unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

 ## Contributor Feature
 Tavish Pegram is a Software Engineer at Peloton.
 Tavish's interests include DDD, FP, TDD, XP, and other letters as well.

-We hope to feature more community generated content in the future.
-If you have an engineering topic or Unison project you'd like to write about, email community@unison.cloud.

 ## The Kata
 [Source: Matteo Vaccari](http://matteo.vaccari.name/blog/archives/154)